mdnoorit/letslearnai/ml_path_for_beginners.md

 - [ ] [Coursera AndrewNg Machine Learning](https://www.coursera.org/learn/machine-learning)

 - [ ] Learn the algorithms which are not covered in MOOC
-    - [ ] Naive Bayes
+    - [ ] Naive bayes
-    - [ ] Tree based Algorithms
+    - [ ] Tree based algorithms
-    - [ ] Decision Trees
+    - [ ] Decision trees
-      - [ ] Bagging Algorithms like RandomForest
+      - [ ] Bagging algorithms like RandomForest
-      - [ ] Boosting Algorithms like XGBoost, CatBoost, LightGBM, etc.,
+      - [ ] Boosting algorithms like XGBoost, CatBoost, LightGBM, etc.,
     - [ ] KNN etc.,

 > Tip 1 : Do the assignments in python not in matlab or octave